 Hip revision after infection

 This is the most challenging form of hip revision and often needs at least two operations.
 The first stage is to remove the hip prosthesis, and to provide a temporary replacement while antibiotics are given to clear up the infection.
-Deep seated bacterial infections in bone can take 3 months to treat.
+Deep seated bacterial infections in bone can take three months to treat.
 Once the infection is gone, a hip revision can take place but the removal of the first hip prosthesis may have caused extensive damage to the bones (infected joints are rarely loose), so grafting and the use of metal attachments are often needed.

 Hip revision success rates